Saturday, September 24 - Sunday September 25th, 2016

 Held in the Rosebrook Arena, sell some of those "Extra" Fleeces you have hanging around or pick up fleeces for a new project.

-Note: An eligible fleece is one that is raw or has been washed.
+.
 Fiber processed in any other way is not eligible.

 - OFFF provides space under cover in an arena with a sawdust floor.
 Bring a table, tarp or other protection for your fiber.